"Thirty spokes join at a single hub,

 The Big Dipper (bottom) is part of Ursa Major, the Little Dipper (Little Bear, top) of Ursa Minor

 The character dì: Supreme One; emperor.
-The one who represented the center of the heavens on earth.
+The one who represents the center of the heavens on earth.
 At left an old version of the character.

 In the time of the Shang there was no star in the center of the rotating heavens.
 The spot could be found by connecting other stars, and where the lines intersected, was the exact center of the rotation.
 The character dì seems to be an image of a tool which might have been used for this - and then became the emblem of the emperor.
 (Pankenier p.103)

 Liji: "Now the rites necessarily have their origin in the Supreme One, which divides to become Heaven and Earth, revolves to become yin and yang, and changes to become the four seasons".